anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Convert PPT to PPTX
 -------------------

-Converts .ppt document to .xlsx document with the help of Microsoft Flow.
+Converts .ppt document to .pptx document with the help of Microsoft Flow.
 Note: At this moment the action is only available in custom connector.
 Please read `here <../create-custom-connector.html>`_ how to create one.